-1. Decisions that can be appealed to the Board under Section 11

-- 1.1 Definitions: - "Decision" includes a failure to make a decision. - "Parent" is as defined in the School Act and includes a guardian. - "Appellant" is the student, parent or guardian initiating the appeal. - "Board" is a majority of the guorum of the Board - 1.2 A Parent and/or student may appeal a Decision of an employee or employees of the Board if that Decision significantly affects the education, health or safety of the student. - 1.3 The determination of whether a decision significantly affects a student's education, health or safety will be made on a case-by-case basis.
-The following will normally be considered to be matters that significantly affect a student's education, health or safety: - 1.3.1 Disciplinary suspension from an educational program of a period in excess of five (5) consecutive instructional days. - 1.3.2 Transfer of a student from one school to another for disciplinary reasons. - 1.3.3 The exclusion of a student from an educational program for a health condition. - 1.3.4 Significant decisions regarding placement in an educational program.
-Classroom or teacher preference issues would be included in this category only in exceptional circumstances. - 1.3.5 Grade promotion or graduation. - 1.3.6 Refusal to offer an educational program to a non-graduated student sixteen (16) years of age or older. - 1.4 Where a decision is made by a Board employee which would be appealable under this Bylaw, the affected student and their parent/guardian(s), shall be notified of their right of appeal, and the time limits governing the initiation of an appeal. - 1.5 Board policies and District administrative procedures are not appealable under Section 11.

-2. Discussion Before Appeal to the Board

-2.1 Steps for Discussion Prior to Appeal to the Board

-Step 1: The Parent and/or student shall make every effort to meet with the employee(s) involved with the Decision within a reasonable period of time after the Decision is made to discuss the decision and the Parent and or student's desired outcome.
+- 1. Decisions that can be appealed to the Board under Section 11 - 1.1 Definitions: - "Decision" includes a failure to make a decision. - "Parent" is as defined in the School Act and includes a guardian.
+"Appellant" is the student, parent or guardian initiating the appeal.
+"Board" is a majority of the quorum of the Board. - 1.2 A Parent and/or student may appeal a Decision of an employee or employees of the Board if that Decision significantly affects the education, health or safety of the student. - 1.3 The determination of whether a decision significantly affects a student's education, health or safety will be made on a case-by-case basis.
+The following will normally be considered to be matters that significantly affect a student's education, health or safety: - 1.3.1 suspension or expulsion from an educational program - 1.3.2 a requirement, as a disciplinary measure, to complete all or part of an educational program through distributed or online learning. - 1.3.3 a determination that it is not necessary to provide a student with an individual education plan because the student is not a student with special needs, or a determination respecting an exception under s.
+2(2) of the Individual Education Plan Order applies to the student - 1.3.4 a decision relating to an offer to consult with a parent of a student with special needs regarding the placement of the student in an educational program; - 1.3.5 a decision relating to an offer to consult with a parent of a student with special needs or the student about the preparation of the student's individual education plan - 1.3.6 a decision respecting a complaint by the student against another student relating to intimidation, bullying, harassment or the use or threat of use of weapons or other forms of violence against the student.
+This does not include a parent or student's view of whether discipline of another student was appropriate. - 1.3.7 removal or exclusion of the student under s.
+91(5)(b) of the School Act. - 1.4 Where a decision is made by a Board employee which would be appealable under this Bylaw, the affected student and their parent/guardian(s), shall be notified of their right of appeal, and the time limits governing the initiation of an appeal. - 1.5 Board policies and District administrative procedures are not appealable under Section 11. - 2.
+Discussion Before Appeal to the Board - 2.1 Steps for Discussion Prior to Appeal to the Board - Step 1: The Parent and/or student shall make every effort to meet with the employee(s) involved with the Decision within a reasonable period of time after the Decision is made to discuss the decision and the Parent and or student's desired outcome.
 A record of this meeting will be kept and a summary will be provided to all parties.
 If there is no resolution: